Setup

 • For Android 13, download here.

-• When using the 42Gears EMM system, apps installed via Zebra DNA in app update mode must be set as high priority.
+• When using the 42Gears EMM system, apps installed via Zebra DNA Cloud in app update mode must be set as high priority.

 Requirements

-Identity Guardian requirements:
+Identity Guardian Requirements:

 • Licenses:

-• Support is available for integration with both Microsoft Entra ID (formerly Azure Active Directory) and PingID platforms with OAUTH and OAUTH+OIDC authentication protocols.
+• Single sign-on (SSO) Support: Compatibility with Microsoft Entra ID (formerly Azure Active Directory), PingID and OKTA platforms using OAUTH and OAUTH+OIDC authentication protocols.

 Download